Quality assurance procedure

 Identification of government agencies

-The total number of government bodies that generate revenues from the extractive industry in Germany stem directly from the payment flows that were defined for this fifth D-EITI report.
+The total number of government bodies that generate revenues from the extractive industry in Germany stem directly from the payment flows that were defined for this 6th D-EITI report.
 However, due to the federal structure of the administration in Germany, no central recording of the relevant payment flows is possible.
+The following individual government agencies are responsible for:

 • Corporate tax: the responsible tax offices at the respective headquarters of the companies